wanunulab/NanoCortex/readme.md

 cd ../nanoporePlus
 adk web --host 0.0.0.0 --port 8000
 ```
 And open http://localhost:8000 directly.
-Then choose ``nano_plus`` folder in top right corner.
+Then choose ``nano_plus`` folder in top left corner.
 Now you can start to use NanoCortex!